Leicester, Massachusetts

-Leicester (/ˈlɛstɚ/ LEST-ər) is a town in Worcester County, Massachusetts.
-The population was 11,087 at the 2020 United States Census.
+Leicester (/ˈlɛstɚ/ LEST-ər) is a town in Worcester County, Massachusetts, United States.
+The population was 11,087 at the 2020 United States census.

 History

 What is now Leicester was originally settled by the Nipmuc people and was known by them as Towtaid.
 On January 27, 1686, the territory of eight square miles was purchased for 15 pounds by a company of nine proprietors engaged in land speculation: Joshua Lamb of Roxbury, Nathaniel Page of Bedford, Andrew Gardner of Roxbury, Benjamin Gamblin of Roxbury, Benjamin Tucker of Roxbury, John Curtice of Roxbury, Richard Draper of Boston, Samuel Ruggles of Roxbury, and Ralph Bradhurst of Roxbury.
 The proprietors called this land Strawberry Hill but did not make an effort to settle it for nearly 30 years due to its isolated location and the disruption of King Philip's War (1675–1678), King William's War (1688–1697), and Queen Anne's War (1702–1713).

 Leicester was incorporated by a vote of the Massachusetts General Court on February 15, 1713, on the condition that the land be settled by 50 families within seven years.
 Upon the grant of the General Court, the proprietors immediately set about meeting the condition of the town's incorporation.
 Leicester was divided into two halves, the eastern half to be distributed among settlers and the western half retained and divided among the proprietors, who had grown in number to total 22.
 A combined 50 parcels (so-called "house-lots") of land with 30, 40, or 50 acres each was allotted to settlers for the eastern half of Leicester for one shilling per acre, with land also set aside for schools, churches, and mills.
 The purchaser of each parcel was required to settle a family on their house-lot and each received 100 additional acres in another part of town for every 10 acres in their house-lot.

 The town was named after Leicester, England.
 First selectman Samuel Green suggested the use of the name as it was where his father had originated.
-One of the early settlers in town was Dr. Samuel Green, who lived in a house at 2 Charlton St. in Greenville (which is now part of Rochdale, a village in Leicester).
+One of the early settlers in town was Dr. Samuel Green, who lived in a house at 2 Charlton St. in Greenville.
 Dr. Green trained many other doctors in the early 1700s.
 This constituted the first medical school in Massachusetts.
 The Green family was involved in the creation of both Worcester's Green Hill Park and New York City's Central Park.